Pyramids of Giza, Cairo, Egypt

 Largest Pyramid

-The Great Pyramid is the largest of the three and originally stood at 146.6 meters (481 feet).
+One of the three largest, the Great Pyramid, was built and originally stood 146.6 meters (481 feet) high.

 Interior Chambers

-The pyramid includes the King’s Chamber, Queen’s Chamber, and the Grand Gallery.
+The pyramid’s design suggests the King’s Chamber, the Queen’s Chamber, and the Grand Gallery.

 Pyramid of Khafre (Chephren)

-The Pyramid of Khafre appears taller than the Great Pyramid due to its construction on higher ground.
+The Pyramid of Khafre is the Great since it is placed on higher ground.

 Valley Temple